ACE – Aspirations, Careers and Employability

 - Hobbies and Interests: You can include some of your hobbies and interests if you wish to do so.
 This can help employers get a better idea of what you enjoy doing or are good at.

-- References: t’s not necessary to list referees on your CV, but you should state that details are available on request.
+- References: it’s not necessary to list referees on your CV, but you should state that details are available on request.
 If this is your first job, it’s a good idea to nominate your Personal Tutor.
 You’ll obviously need to choose references that you’re confident will give positive remarks, but you should also make sure they would be easily contactable by potential employers when the time comes.

-Always keep your CV to two pages of A4.
+Always keep your CV to a maximum of one double-sided sheet of A4.
 It should be clear to anyone reading your CV where to find the information they’re looking for, with enough ‘white space’ to ensure they’re not overawed at first glance.

 - Create a Revision Timetable: a revision timetable is a great way to organise your study time and help boost your motivation to revise for your exams.

 - Practice: Practising past exam papers will help you to get familiar with the exam format, the style of questions and managing your time during the exam.

 - Take regular study breaks: taking breaks will help rejuvenate your body and brain, which will result in more efficient revision.